GrinTechnology/flossy-python-interview/README.md

 ### Checkpoint 5 (Stretch): Pattern Detection
 - **Recurring sequences**: Do certain errors always follow each other?
 For example, in our logs, database timeouts lead to connection loss, then failover.
 Can we detect that pattern automatically?
 - **Anomalies**: Are there time windows with unusually high (or low) log activity?
 The brute force attack at 10:03 generates a burst of errors—can we flag that?

----

-**Note**: We likely won't finish everything, and that's fine.
-The goal is to write clean, working code together and have good discussions along the way.